arkency/posts/posts/2014-01-18-short-urls-for-every-route-in-your-rails-app.md

 in the dispatcher, now in our `Render#call` we need to do some work that usually Rails does for us.

-First we need to recognize what the shortened, target url (`/authors/MartinFowler`) points to.
+First we need to recognize what the long, target url (`/authors/MartinFowler`) points to.

 ```